Best eco-friendly home and cleaning products

 Best for: Eco-friendly products from independent stores.

-For eco-friendly products from independent and small businesses, Etsy is a great place to look.
+For eco-friendly products from independent and small businesses, Etsy is a good place to look.

 You can find just about anything you need there.
 It's a great site for discovering sellers that you might otherwise never have come across.